kyma-project/telemetry-manager/docs/user/04-metrics.md

 This configures the underlying OTel Collector of the gateway with a pipeline for metrics.
 It defines that the receiver of the pipeline is of the OTLP type and is accessible with the `telemetry-otlp-metrics` service.

-he default protocol is GRPC, but you can choose HTTP instead.
+The default protocol is GRPC, but you can choose HTTP instead.
 Depending on the configured protocol, an `otlp` or an `otlphttp` exporter is used.
 Ensure that the correct port is configured as part of the endpoint.
 Typically, port `4317` is used for GRPC and port `4318` for HTTP.

 <!-- tabs:start -->